Fortnite brings back NFL outfits ahead of Super Bowl 2019

 On Saturday at 7 p.m.
 ET (4 p.m.
 PT), Epic is also adding a football toy (much like the golf ball and basketballs previously seen in Fortnite) letting you get in the spirit of the big game by tossing around a digital pigskin.

-Fans of either the Patriots or Rams will also have the opportunity to duke it out in a limited time mode called NFL Rumble LTM.
-This 20 vs. 20 match pits players in Rams uniforms against a rival team in Patriots uniforms to fight with unlimited respawns until one team is the victor.
+Fans of either the Patriots or Rams will also have the opportunity to duke it out in a limited-time mode called NFL Rumble LTM.
+This 20 vs. 20 match pits players in Rams uniforms against a rival team in Patriots garb to fight with unlimited respawns until one team is the victor.

 Best Super Bowl TV deals: Buying a new TV for the big game?
 These are your best choices